Taxpayers’ Bill of Rights Annual Report to the Legislature 2018

 The education and outreach staff received over 2,200 calls this year, most of which came through our Small Business Liaison phone line.
 We receive many calls and questions about the different filing requirements for the different forms of ownership.
 We also continue to receive many calls from out-of-state taxpayers inquiring about doing business in California.
 We continuously work with our Tax News editor to publish a series of articles that address the requirements of the different BEs and changes in the law.

-Speakers’ Bureau helps nonprofit organizations, community groups, and government- funded educational institutions learn more about tax-related issues.
+Education and Outreach helps nonprofit organizations, community groups, and government- funded educational institutions learn more about tax-related issues.
 Speaker typically make presentations to groups of 25 or more that can include tax professionals, small business owners, and taxpayers.
 We provide speakers in other languages upon request and availability.
-The Speakers’ Bureau is one of our ongoing efforts that acknowledge the continuing educational needs of tax professionals and nonprofit tax- related organizations.
+Education and Outreach is one of our ongoing efforts that acknowledge the continuing educational needs of tax professionals and nonprofit tax- related organizations.

 Interested Parties Meetings